 Weather in Vancouver in March

-The weather is Vancouver in March is still cool.
-The average temperatures are between 4 degrees Celcius and 10 degrees Celsius (39F to 50F).
+The weather in Vancouver in March is still cool.
+The average temperatures are between 4°C and 10°C (39°F to 50°F).
 Depending on whether or not you live close by, that could be cold, or warm!
-The one thing that is sure, you will want a waterproof layer with you!
+The one sure thing, you will want a waterproof layer with you!
+I personally wear these waterproof running shoes all winter and spring long!
+They are comforatable and perfect for Vancouver weather!

 Is March a Good Time to Visit Vancouver?